archnotwindows/poweroffer/README.md

 1 - Clone the repository on your machine.

 2 - Put the poweroffer extracted folder in the Desktop

+3 - Rename the folder in to poweroffer

-0 - Install tkinter with these commands "sudo apt-get install python3-tk" and "pip install tk"
+4 - Install tkinter with these commands "sudo apt-get install python3-tk" and "pip install tk"

-1 - Install os,json and time ( but probably these libraries are already installed on your system)
+5 - Install os,json and time ( but probably these libraries are already installed on your system)

-2 - become a root user ( with " su " command and continue to do all the operations with root)
+6 - become a root user ( with " su " command and continue to do all the operations with root)

-3 - Install lz4.block with this command "pip install lz4"
+7 - Install lz4.block with this command "pip install lz4"

-4 - download all the repository files and put the poweroffer folder in your desktop

-5 - open a terminal emulator and write "crontab -e" ( if is your first time you may have to choose witch editor you wanna use)
+8 - open a terminal emulator and write "crontab -e" ( if is your first time you may have to choose witch editor you wanna use)

-6 - write at the end of the file this string " * * * * * /bin/bash /home/your-username/Desktop/poweroffer/executable.sh "
+9 - write at the end of the file this string " * * * * * /bin/bash /home/your-username/Desktop/poweroffer/executable.sh "

-7 - close the editor and save the changes
+10 - close the editor and save the changes

-8 - search for this file "recovery.jsonlz4" and copy it's path
+11 - search for this file "recovery.jsonlz4" and copy it's path

-9 - edit the main.py file and scroll down until you see this
+12 - edit the main.py file and scroll down until the line 48

 ![Istantanea_2022-07-21_14-07-03](https://user-images.githubusercontent.com/108471111/180209819-e4a4d0e0-80db-4a75-8689-e00b6b1ed44a.png)

-10 - replace the selected area with the path you have copied
+13 - replace the selected area with the path you have copied

+14 - replace int the path at the lines 46 and 66 the word "your-username" with your username

-11 - exit from the root user and login to your everyday user
+15 - exit from the root user and login to your everyday user

-11 - open a terminal and run the index.py file using " python3 index.py " to execute the program ( use this command every time you wanna run my program :)
+16 - open a terminal and run the index.py file using " python3 index.py " to execute the program ( use this command every time you wanna run my program :)